 1.)
 Attitude.

-Attitude is everything, even whether we live or die when faced with serious illness can have a lot to do with attitude, so it’s a good starting point when looking for a job or starting your own business.
+faced with serious illness can have a lot to do with attitude, so it’s a good

-Attitude is a good starting point because attitude shapes your actions and beliefs about how your actions will work ~or not.
-Attitude is about belief ~ You need to believe that what you want, be it a job or your own business or a qualification will happen, not might or could but will.
+about belief ~ You need to believe that what you want, be it a job or your own

 You also need to believe that you are worthy of it and have a right to it.
 This is going into some pretty deep psychology because it concerns reasons and influences that may have you believing it is not for you, you are not worthy and this involves influences such as peer pressure, family, self-esteem and so on.

-by one of the most traditional methods of all used for generations of school leavers, my mother.
+I got my first job by one of the most traditional methods of all used for generations of school leavers, my mother.
 I had wanted to be a teacher and for years imagined myself with proud parents as I went off to university.
 However, it dawned on me through my school years as I grew and became far more aware of my background, that this was not going to happen for me.

 2.)
 Ask.